bessagroup/f3dasm/docs/source/rst_doc_files/classes/workflow/cluster.rst

 Using the cluster mode on ExperimentData
 ----------------------------------------

-The :meth:`~f3dasm.design.experimentdata.ExperimentData.evaluate` method of the :class:`~f3dasm.design.experimentdata.ExperimentData` class has a parameter :code:`mode` that can be set to :code:`cluster`.
+The :meth:`~f3dasm.ExperimentData.ExperimentData.evaluate` method of the :class:`~f3dasm.ExperimentData` class has a parameter :code:`mode` that can be set to :code:`cluster`.
-What this does is that for all the methods that alter the data of the :class:`~f3dasm.design.experimentdata.ExperimentData`, the :class:`~f3dasm.design.experimentdata.ExperimentData` object will be retrieved from disk and after each operation be written to the disk again.
+What this does is that for all the methods that alter the data of the :class:`~f3dasm.ExperimentData`, the :class:`~f3dasm.ExperimentData` object will be retrieved from disk and after each operation be written to the disk again.
-During the operation, no other process can access the data of the :class:`~f3dasm.design.experimentdata.ExperimentData` object, as the file will be locked.
+During the operation, no other process can access the data of the :class:`~f3dasm.ExperimentData` object, as the file will be locked.

 .. note::
-    You will notice that a :code:`<filename>.lock` file will be created in the directory of the :class:`~f3dasm.design.experimentdata.ExperimentData` object.
+    You will notice that a :code:`.lock` file will be created in the directory of the :class:`~f3dasm.ExperimentData` object.
 This file will disable concurent access to the data.

-The cluster mode enables you to use multiple nodes to each retrieve an open :class:`~f3dasm.design.experimentsample.ExperimentSample` from the :class:`~f3dasm.design.experimentdata.ExperimentData`, execute the data generation function, and write the data back to the disk.
+The cluster mode enables you to use multiple nodes to each retrieve an open :class:`~f3dasm.ExperimentSample` from the :class:`~f3dasm.ExperimentData`, execute the data generation function, and write the data back to the disk.
 Whenever a node is working executing a particular design, the job-value will be set to 'in progress', making sure that other processes are not repeating that experiment.

 .. image:: ../../../img/f3dasm-cluster.png